bitlabstudio/django-privacy/README.rst

 Some might want to hide everything from public, some might want to show private updates to friends or colleagues only.

+We define clearance levels to allow access or not.
+The lowest level is the least secure.
+E.g.:

+* Level 1: Everyone can see the content.
+* Level 2: Only connected users can see the content.
+* Level 3: Only the user herself can see the content.

 This app provides the backend for custom functions to (not) display content.

 Prerequisites